-These investments are included in the balance sheet at amortised cost less any expected credit loss (if material) and distinguished between those due for maturity within the next financial year (current asset investments) and those not due within the next year (long term investments).
+These investments are included in the balance sheet at amortised cost less any expected credit loss (if short term investments) and those not due within the next year (long term investments).

 Fair Values of Financial Assets and Financial Liabilities

 All financial assets and financial liabilities held by the Authority are carried in the Balance Sheet at amortised cost or fair value through profit or loss.
 The fair values are calculated as follows; where cost is used as the proxy for fair value, this falls within Level 3 of the fair value hierarchy.